panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 * `Object.is()` function

 When comparing objects using any of these, the comparison evaluates to `true` only if the compared values point to *the same object instance*.
-This is *the referencial equality*.
+This is *the referential equality*.

 Let's define 2 objects `hero1` and `hero2`, and see the referential equality in practice: